Leveraging Large Language Models for Collective Decision-Making: System Design

+\item \emph{Coordination Module (Coordinator).} The coordination module is LLM-empowered and receives as input the collection of the members' latest extracted individual preferences at each round $t$ (i.e., $\left ( \theta_1^t, \dots, \theta_n^t \right )$ and for simplicity, we use vector notation $\vec \theta^t$ to represent the preference profile).
+Based on this preference profile, the group's intent, and information from the database, the coordination module generates a list of options for the group.
+We denote the set of options at round $t$ as $\cX^t = \{ x_1^t, \dots, x_K^t \}$, where $K$ represents the number of options that the coordination module produces.
+Furthermore, each option $x_j^t \in \cX^t$ contains three fields for informational purposes: (i) suggested decision for the group, (ii) the subset of the members for each of whom this option fulfills at least one individual preference, and (iii) a list of reasons for this suggestion.

-For exposition purposes, we say that \emph{an option $x_j^t$ satisfies member $i$ ($\theta_j^t$)} when at least one of the preferences of member $i$ is fulfilled by the option $x_j^t$.
-We describe what information the coordination module presents for each option later. \item \emph{Evaluation Module.} During round $t$, the evaluation module measures the quality of the options $\cX^t$ proposed by the coordination module based on the degree to which the options incorporate members' preferences.
-For every option $x_j^t\in \cX^t$ and each member $i$, the module generates a non-negative value $\pi_{j, i}^t \ge 0$ that quantifies the degree to which the individual preferences $\theta_i^t$ of member $i$ are taken into account: The value is increasing in the number of satisfied preferences.
-We assign $\pi_{j, i}^t = 0$ exclusively when none of the member $i$'s preferences in $\theta_i^t$ are fulfilled.
+\item \emph{Evaluation Module.} According to the preference profile $\vec \theta^t$, the evaluation module measures the quality of the options $\cX^t$ proposed by the coordination module.
+Specifically, for any option $x_j^t\in \cX^t$ and any member $i$, the module outputs a non-negative real value $\pi_{j, i}^t \ge 0$ that quantifies the degree to which the individual preferences $\theta_i^t$ of member $i$ are taken into account.
+We do not dictate a general framework of evaluation criteria but suggest that a feasible framework should follow two rules: (i) The value $\pi_{j, i}^t$ for option $x_j^t$ is increasing in the number of member $i$'s preferences that are fulfilled; (ii) the module assigns $\pi_{j, i}^t = 0$ if and only if none of the member $i$'s preferences in $\theta_i^t$ are fulfilled; (iii) the valuation does not depend on the identity of the members.
+In our system, we leverage LLMs to perform this evaluation task according to our prompt.